Scenic park getaways to unplug and unwind

 Taking a break in the Valley of Fire might not sound that relaxing, but this area is known for its stunning scenery with red Aztec sandstone outcrops that almost light up in the sun.
 It offers a complete getaway one hour from Las Vegas with hiking and biking trails, rock climbing and camping.

 Some 120 miles long, 20 miles wide and nearly a thousand feet deep, “The Grand Canyon of Texas” is second only in size to that large gully in Arizona.
 There are various ways to get around it – by foot, mountain bike, horse or car, depending on how energetic you’re feeling – and numerous options for spending the night.
 They include campsites equipped with water and electricity, drive-up sites, equestrian sites, backpack camping areas and cabins.
 Located in the Texas Panhandle, it’s a long-weekend-doable six hours from Dallas and five from Oklahoma City.

 Starved Rock State Park, IL

-For a getaway that’s more on the edge of the grid than off it, try the Starved Rock State Park.
+For a getaway that’s more on the edge of the grid than off it, try Starved Rock State Park.
 About 90 minutes from Chicago, it’s not surprising this wooded wilderness is one of the most popular attractions in Illinois.
-It’s not hard to relax with 13 miles of trails among the trees, canyons and waterfalls, not to mention the chance to go fishing and horseback riding.
-Alternatively, sit back for a historic trolley tour and river cruise and watch it roll slowly, slowly by.
+Visitors can relax along 13 miles of trails among trees, canyons and waterfalls, and take the chance to go fishing and horseback riding.
+Alternatively, sit back for a historic trolley tour and river cruise and watch it roll slowly by.